deepanshs/csdmpy/docs/examples/2D{3}-datasets/2D{3}-datasets.rst

      [ 85  95 112 ...
 121 120 120]
      [ 85  97 111 ...
 120 119 118]]

 will return an array with the first component of all data values.
-Here, these components correspond to the red color intensity, indicated by the corresponding component label.
+In this case, the components correspond to the red color intensity, also indicated by the corresponding component label.
 The label corresponding to this component array is accessed through the :attr:`~csdmpy.dependent_variables.DependentVariable.component_labels`